jujumbuck/cogsup-prog/Week-2/Session 2. Instructions.md

 - Shows the "Ending experiment..." screen
 - Closes the display window

-## Exercise 1
+## Exercise 1: Superimposed objects
 In **Assignments/Exercises**, you will find a python script called `square.py`.
-Based on the example script above, create a script that displays the fixation cross for **half a second**, then a **blue** square of length 50 until a key is pressed.
+Based on the example script above, create a script that displays a fixation cross **inside** a blue square of length 50 for **half a second**, then removes the fixation cross and displays only the **blue** square of length 50 until a key is pressed.

+Hints:
-Hint: You might want to have a look at expyriment's [`stimuli.Rectangle`] documentation (https://docs.expyriment.org/expyriment.stimuli.Rectangle.html#expyriment.stimuli.Rectangle).
+- You might want to have a look at expyriment's `stimuli.Rectangle` [documentation](https://docs.expyriment.org/expyriment.stimuli.Rectangle.html#expyriment.stimuli.Rectangle).
 The color of the square can be set when initializing the object (note that expyriment uses British spelling, so use *colour* instead of *color*).
+- Mind the arguments you pass to ```present```.

-## Exercise 2
+## Exercise 2: Side-by-side objects
 Open `two_squares.py`.
 Write a script that displays two squares side by side, the left one red, the right one green.
 Leave the fixation cross out.
 The two squares should be separated by 200 pixels but centered as a whole.
 Present them on-screen until a key is pressed.

 Hints:
 - By default, stimuli are presented at the center of the screen.
 To modify this, you will need to set the ```position``` attribute of squares either when initializing them, or later (e.g., ```square_1.position = (x, y)``` or ```square_1.reposition(x, y)```)
 - Expyriment takes (0, 0) to be the center of the screen and measures space in pixel units
-- Mind the arguments you pass to ```present```

 ## Exercise 3: Causal perception from Michottean launching
 Check out the first video at [this link](https://www.jfkominsky.com/demos.html), under **Launching and simple non-causal events**.
 Duplicate/create a copy of `two_squares.py` in the same **Assignments/Week-2/Exercises** subfolder and rename it to `launching.py`.
 Modify the code as follows: